How often do you fail at something important, and get a second chance?

 UC has never claimed to be a beauty contest

 This time we did practise seriously and got to know each other’s strengths.
 When you are ready to buzz in on a starter question you have to consider, “Is anyone else on my team more likely to know the answer than me?”
 Get it wrong and they will glare at you.
-Don’t buzz in and you may lose the game.
-You will be that hapless sideboard ornamen who might as well not have been there.
+Don’t buzz in and you might lose the game.
+You will be that hapless mantelpiece ornament who might as well not have been there.
 We’ve all seen them.
 It’s having the guts to take risks under pressure and, what is more, on a popular TV show, that makes it a challenge.
 A team has to become a team and there is a great deal of satisfaction when it gels.
 As my old school-friend Charles Grimes says, when an orchestra’s musicians come together to play it doesn’t mean that they need to like each other.

 We didn’t socialise much